MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/parallel-hybrid-migration.md

 ms.author: billmath
 ---

-# Scenario: Multi-organizational on-premises Exchange mailbox migration for Hosters using Microsoft Entra Connect and parallel hybrid.
+# Scenario: Multi-organizational on-premises Exchange mailbox migration for Hosters using Microsoft Entra Connect and parallel hybrid

 Parallel multi-organizational mailbox migration can be performed from on-premises Exchange Server to Microsoft 365 cloud / Exchange Online using Microsoft Entra Connect.
 This method offers the following benefits:

- - no downtime
+ - No downtime.
- - password synchronization for end-users
+ - Password synchronization for end-users.
- - removes the need to reconfigure Outlook desktop apps on end-users devices post-migration
+ - Removes the need to reconfigure Outlook desktop apps on end-users devices post-migration.

 ## Overview
 Some companies have unique Active Directory architectures, in which they support several smaller organizations with the same forest.
 An example is an on-premises Exchange Server hosting company.